There are many interpretations of Hatha Yoga in our western culture and it can be very confusing for the novice yogi or yogini.

 During Mr Iyengar’s formative years, he was quite sickly, and to keep abreast with other students, he experimented with “props”, modifying poses so that he could practice without too much strain.
 He used the props to recover from his illness and injury.

-Restorative Yoga can help to relieve chronic stress in several ways:
+Restorative Yoga helps relieve chronic stress in several ways:

 - By the use of “props” (blankets, bolsters, blocks, straps, etc) to provide a safe and supportive environment to aid total relaxation